kevinju0827/ERPNext-web-checkin/README.md

 ## Installation

 Currently, ERPNext does not support Custom HTML Block import.
-Please manually create Custom HTML Block and copy the content in ERPNext_web_checkin.csv
+Please manually create Custom HTML Block and copy the content in `src/index.html` and `src/index.js`

 ## Features